 Late Blight is the single most damaging disease of potato.
 In Saskatchewan, the typically warm and dry summers limit disease development and late blight is not a common problem.
-However, the cool and rainy conditions encountered across the province in 2009 and 2010 were ideal for late blight and continued wet conditions could lead to substantial loss from blight this season.
-Reduce late blight by planting disease-free stock and diligently monitor for symptoms.
+However, the cool and rainy conditions encountered across the province in 2009 and 2010 were ideal for late blight, reminding us tha wet conditions can lead to substantial loss from blight.
+Reduce late blight by planting disease-free stock and diligently monitoring for symptoms.
 Late blight typically affects only potatoes and tomatoes in Saskatchewan, but peppers, eggplant and petunias are also susceptible.

 On potato and tomato leaves, late blight symptoms first appear as water-soaked lesions surrounded by a pale green halo (Photo 1).
 The lesions run across the veins, as opposed to the disease "early blight" where the lesions are typically confined by the leaf veins.
 Infected stems and petioles will turn dark brown or black (Photo 2).
 In dry weather, late blight lesions stop growing and turn dark brown and brittle.
 Early in the morning or on wet days, a white cottony growth may form on the underside of infected leaves (Photo 3).
 Stems of infected plants weaken and droop, giving a characteristic flagging appearance to the canopy.
 A strong decay odour often accompanies widespread infection.